Addiction (to Narcotics)

 For many years, those suffering from insipid Vicodin Addictions have had very few alternatives for meaningful treatment, and virtually no options for meaningful treatment that would not require hospitalization or some other departure from one’s regular life.
 Further, these days more than ever before, Vicodin is prescribed by doctors, dentists and many other health practitioners as the “painkiller of choice” for many typical procedures.
 Unfortunately, the prolific use of Vicodin has led to addictions for ordinary people, from hard-working stay-at-home moms to the CEO of multi-national corporations.

 When it comes to pharmacological treatment of opiate dependency, there are three drugs that are approved by the government.
 Naltrexone and methadone were joined by buprenorphine in October 2002 after more than a decade of research.
-Now that buprenorphine is on the market, naltrexone and methadone are quickly being outdated in terms of Vicodin detox.
+Now that buprenorphine is on the market, naltrexone and methadone are quickly being outdated in terms of Vicodin treatment.

-At the Lakehouse Recovery Center, buprenorphine is the agent of choice for effective Vicodin detox.
+At the Lakehouse Recovery Center, buprenorphine is the agent of choice for effective Vicodin treatment.
 Unlike its counterparts, buprenorphine is non-habit forming and has a low potential for abuse.
 Thanks to its “plateau effect,” higher doses of buprenorphine have no greater effects than lower ones, so there is no incentive to misuse the drug.
 Plus, buprenorphine does not create dependency and can be removed from the system without any withdrawal symptoms.
 That means that you don’t treat one dependency by replacing it with another–you can be completely drug free in weeks or less.
 The Lakehouse Recovery Center does not advocate longterm maintenance on Buprenorphine (Subutex or Suboxone).
 Rather than replace one drug for another, a program advocating the creation of strong support systems to maintain long term abstinence from all opiate use is advised.

 When you are dependent on a prescription painkiller, it’s often your pocketbook that gets hit the worst.
 Millions of Americans are addicted to their prescription drugs, but these people are following doctor’s orders and live otherwise healthy and active lifestyles.
 It’s the cost of continual medication that starts to pile up, and with no end in sight.
 The recent epidemic of Heroin use in Southern California, for example, is being traced to this predicament painkiller addicts find themselves in.
 When those addicted to painkillers turn to the “street” to purchase these drugs the cost per pill skyrockets.
 Those individuals who are finding themselves dependent on Vicodin or Oxycontin, for example, are forced to purchase pills on the street for thirty or forty dollars per pill.
 That bill can end op costing an addict hundreds of dollars per day.
 As a result, more painkiller addicts have been turning to Heroin which is less expensive.
 The result in communities in California like Simi Valley, Thousand Oaks, Newbury Park, Westlake Village and greater Ventura County has been a spike in Heroin abuse and a rising toll of death from overdose.